wojtekmaj/react-date-picker/README.md

 ### Compatibility

 Your project needs to use React 16 or later.
-If you use older version of React, please refer to the table below to find suitable React-Date-Picker version.
+If you use an older version of React, please refer to the table below to find a suitable React-Date-Picker version.

 |React version|Newest available React-Date-Picker|
 |----|----|